acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE4 - Add EFS and Update the LT.md

 - The IP of the instance is hardcoded into the database ....

-You can now move onto STAGE4
+You can now move onto STAGE 5